 VAT – Trade between Ireland and Great Britain

-Next: Importing from Great Britain
+Next: Exporting to Great Britain